-The Skilled Immigration Act is a new law which expands the possibilities for qualified professionals to come to work in Germany.
-Now, it's easier for skilled workers with vocational, non-academic training from non-EU countries to migrate to Germany in order to work.
+The Skilled Immigration Act is a new law which expands the number of opportunities for qualified professionals to come to work in Germany.
+Now, it is easier for skilled workers with vocational, non-academic training from non-EU countries to migrate to Germany in order to work.
 The current conditions for qualified professionals with university degrees will remain in place, with some relaxations of the rules.

 What changes does the new law introduce?